 We believe that students will have the best possible learning experience and training for working in the film and television industry by being present and punctual.
-For all students starting their course in the 2021/2022 academic year and beyond, one of the learning outcomes in many modules captures Personal Professional Development (PPD).
+As such, some learning outcomes, such as Organisation and Collaboration (which requires students to demonstrate self-management and team working skills), may be affected by poor attendance or punctuality.